sedaryildirim/order-summary/README.md

 ### Continued development

-Need to improve on flexbox layout and aligning/resizing flexboxes
+Need to improve on flexbox layout and aligning/resizing flexboxes, along with code cleanup

 ### Useful resources